|Trip Builder - Example|

 The icon has been selected to expand the First Hotel Paris - Tour Eiffel activity listed for the Paris location.

-Trip Planner - Booking Details
+Trip Builder - Booking Details

 At this time, it may be helpful to edit each activity and set some basic information but not actually book the activity.
 There is still some research that needs to be performed prior to making the actually bookings.
 You could set your proposed date and time, duration, notes, websites and photos at this time.